 Let’s say you’ve created or edited a report – it’s all nicely laid out and you will be saving it as a PDF file.
 Before you do, take some time to think about PDF bookmarks.
 With a bit of forethought, you can make the document much more user-friendly than a long, unstructured PDF.
 For oneContinue reading “Tips and tricks: Making a PDF more readable with bookmarks”

 What do you do when Donald Trump becomes president of the United States?
 Stop watching the news?
 Book a flight into space?
 Hope the next four years will pass really quickly?
 Melbourne copyeditor Meredith Forrester took a more proactive approach.
 Irritated by the President’s language-mangling tweets, she took it upon herself to respond with corrections.

 This tip was written for the May 2018 Editors Victoria newsletter.
 One of the funny things about working as a freelance editor is that often you are not sure how familiar your author or client is with some of the software and techniques we tend to take for granted.
 Even editors vary in how familiarContinue reading “Tips and tricks: Showing off your mark-up in PDFs”

 I include a regular ‘Tips and tricks’ column in the Editors Victoria newsletter, linking to many online resources and tools.
-This month I wrote about editing Indigenous content – highlighting a discussion and resources presented at the national editors’ conference in Brisbane last year.
-Other recent tips and tricks I've shared include: setting up Google … Continue reading Editing Indigenous content and other tips
+This month I wrote about editing Indigenous content [IPEd archive, members only] – highlighting a discussion and resources presented at the national editors’ conference in Brisbane last year.

 The 22 February Finding work panel discussion (see previous post) was written up by Danielle Vecchio for the Editors Victoria March newsletter.
 You can read the summary of tips and ideas here.